openhp/ServiceDisplay/README.md

 {-final result picture here-}<br><br>

-For example of connection and usage at server sige [look here](https://github.com/openhp/HP-integration-example).<br>
+Example of connection and usage at server side [here](https://github.com/openhp/HP-integration-example).<br>
 You can ommit "to server" converter and connection if you'll use this device only as portable-only tool.<br>

 ## Firmware upload